herbal tea recipes

 2. Vitamin C Herbal Tea For Cold

-Lemongrass and hibiscus are loaded with antioxidants and help alleviate anxiety, reduce blood pressure, cholesterol levels and promote oral health.
+Lemongrass and hibiscus are packed with antioxidants, which can be soothing and uplifting.
+They may also contribute to maintaining healthy blood pressure, cholesterol levels, and oral health.

 Ingredients